- General information about Aircall's processing of customer personal data

-If you are a developer and you are keen for more detail and options how to build in with the highest privacy standard (and compliance with privacy by design principles), we also suggest that you read through our API documentation, which offers a lot of tips for you to customize how different data is used and stored!
+If you are a developer and you are keen for more detail and options on how to build in with the highest privacy standard (and compliance with privacy by design principles), we also suggest that you read through our API documentation, which offers tips for your customization how different data is used and stored!

 18. Who stands behind Aircall’s privacy management and who can I contact in case of further questions or concerns?

 Aircall maintains a complex privacy management program consisting in, above all, internal policies, procedures, other organizational and technical measures and monitoring of privacy legislation development, regular update of Aircall’s privacy documentation and support with customers’ queries.

 The program is overseen by the Data protection Officer of Aircall SAS, registered with the French Commission nationale de l'informatique et des libertés (CNIL).